dominique-mueller/react-webassembly-experiment/README.md

 This repository shows the simplest use case, meaning that a compiled `.wasm` file already exists.

+> Testing is out of scope, mocking might be required.

 <br>

 ### Provide the WebAssembly module